databricks/terraform-provider-databricks/docs/resources/group.md

 ---
 # databricks_group Resource

 This resource allows you to manage both [account groups and workspace-local groups](https://docs.databricks.com/administration-guide/users-groups/groups.html).
-You can use the [databricks_group_member resource](group_member.md) to assign Databricks users, [service principals](service_principal.md) as well as other groups to the group.
+You can use the [databricks_group_member resource](group_member.md) to assign Databricks users, [service principals](service_principal.md) as well as other groups as members of the group.
 This is useful if you are using an application to sync users & groups with SCIM API.

 -> **Note** To assign an account level group to a workspace use [databricks_mws_permission_assignment](mws_permission_assignment.md).